Mickey Hart: Early life and education

-Michael Steven Hartman was born in Flatbush neighborhood of Brooklyn, New York.
-He was raised in suburban Inwood, New York by his mother, Leah, a drummer, gown maker and bookkeeper.
+Michael Steven Hartman was born in the Flatbush section of Brooklyn, New York.
+He was raised in the nearby suburban community of Inwood, New York, by his mother, Leah, a drummer, gown maker and bookkeeper.
 His father Lenny Hart, a champion rudimental drummer, had abandoned his family when the younger Hart was a toddler.
 Although Hart (who was hyperactive and not academically inclined) became interested in percussion as a grade school student, his interest intensified after seeing his father's picture in a newsreel documenting the 1939 World's Fair.
 Shortly thereafter, he discovered a practice pad and a pair of snakewood sticks that belonged to his father.
 "From the age of ten," he recalled, "all I did was drum."

 He attended Lawrence High School in Cedarhurst, New York.
 Hart would later recall that many champion rudimental drummers attended his high school; this inspired him to ascend to the first chair in the All State Band as a pupil of Arthur Jones, who served as a father figure to him and ensured that he was not suspended for neglecting his other classes.

 While employed as a soda jerk at El Patio, a jazz club in Atlantic Beach, New York, he was influenced by Tito Puente's regular appearances.
 A few months out of high school, he discovered the work of Nigerian drummer Babatunde Olatunji, another formative influence.
 Olatunji later taught and collaborated with Hart.

 Hart dropped out of high school as a senior.
 Impressed by its musical pedigree, he enlisted in the United States Air Force in 1961.
 He served as a drummer in The Airmen of Note, an elite big band unit in the United States Air Force Band modeled after Glenn Miller's celebrated Army Air Forces Band.